1916 Pittsburgh Panthers football team: Carnegie Tech

 The seventh battle between Oakland's neighboring Universities took place on November 18.
 Forbes Field had a full schedule of events planned for the day.
 "In addition to being able to witness the start, progress and finish of the P.A.A. cross-country run, the fans will see a preliminary football game between the Pitt freshmen and Thiel College eleven.
 This contest will begin at 1 o'clock and the same classy officials who will handle the big game have been secured to take care of the earlier engagement."
 The Boy Scouts of Allegheny County and boys from the Irene Kauffman Settlement were guests of the Pitt management.
 They congregated at Wabash station and marched with a 70-piece band in a procession to the Oakland stadium.
 General admission for this doubleheader was fifty cents.

-The Tartans of Carnegie Tech led by third year coach Walter Steffens had a 4–2 record, losing to heavyweights Yale and Cornell.
-“The Tech team was intact for the game.
-Every one of Coach Steffen's regulars was in fine trim for the big clash, and every man was imbued with a steadfast determination to hand the Panthers an unpleasant surprise.”
+The Carnegie Tech Titans, led by third year coach Walter Steffens held a 4–2 record following losses to Yale and Cornell.
+The team had no injuries entering the game against the Panthers, and the starting lineup was fully prepared for the match.

 "Andy Hastings and Jim Morrow are the Pitt regulars who were not expected to be used by coach Warner today.
 (Roscoe) Gougler was slated to play left half and (William) Miller quarterback."
 Otherwise, the lineup is the same that played Wash-Jeff.

 Richard Guy of The Pittsburgh Gazette Times reported: "The University of Pittsburgh's football team defeated the representatives of the Carnegie Institute of Technology yesterday afternoon at Forbes Field, 14 to 6, and it had a man's job on its hands encompassing the downfall of the Plaid.
 Pitt won the game and that is about all it did, for the greater share of the praise goes to the Tech team, which earned it through its earnest endeavor.
 Pitt was not keyed up to the occasion while Tech was, and this disparity in mental attitude of the men was manifest in their work."

 The 1918 Owl Yearbook agreed: "Pitt was not up to form, while our neighbors from Schenley Park were in fine fettle, so consequently the Panther was held to the lowest score of the season.
 The failure of the Blue and Gold backfield to get going was a big surprise to the fans who expected a larger score.
 This was partly due to the Plaids' stubborn defense and also to a slight condition of staleness resultant from the previous hard games without a letup.
 Tech had a wonderful team though, and it looked as good as any that had been met.
 The play was slow and long drawn out on account of the over alertness of the officials."